-Thank you for contacting me about assisted dying and the webinar on 10th September.
+Thank you for contacting me about assisted dying and attempts by some MPs, peers and pressure groups to revive efforts to change the law.

-I have stated my views on proposals to change the law before and am happy to restate them:
+I have stated my views on proposals to change the law before and am happy to restate them and to make them clear in public and in the House:

 There is no doubt in my mind that all those who engage with this issue are driven by the desire to alleviate the suffering of others - the differences are over how this might best be achieved.